dnw2022/one-for-twelve/README.md

 Because of the flutter packages used, the app currently only works on ios and android.
 Although flutter does support macos and web, the game will not work there.

+# Authentication

+The project uses firebase authentication.
+At the moment only Google is supported as an authentication provider.
+Firebase supports many other providers as well, but cross platform support is not always available.
+This example also shows how you can use a firebase realtime database to store and retrieve additional user claims.
+You can for example add a 'subscription' claim to a user account when they have bought the app and not show ads.

-# Languages
+# Language support

 The UI supports both English and Dutch.
-The initial language is based on device settings, but can be changed in the app settings.
+The initial language is based on device settings, but this can be changed in the app settings.
 Games can also be played in either English or Dutch.
 When choosing English as the game language only a single 'demo' game is available though.
 When playing the Dutch version a question bank containing thousands of questions and hundreds of words is available.
 The settings screen allows you to customize the games a little, such as choosing the game difficulty.

 # Dark mode

-The settings allow you to choose dark mode if you want to.
+The app settings allow you to choose dark mode if you want to.
 You can also let your device settings determine if dark mode is enabled or not.

 # Ads